trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

    ## remoteEvent2()

 RemoteEvent clone method, try to try another Body to send information.
 Use sending by String for SIM info (use prior to the creation of SIM Class).
-Expect an trust in the response
+Expect an trustResponse in the response

 *14/11/2018: Currently this method returns error code 500 in its onFailure method*

 **Params**
-- **String:** tid, *the unique trust id*
+- **String:** tid, *the unique trustResponse id*
 - **String:** object, *the name of the object to report*
 - **String:** key, *the name of the change e.g: Wifi*
 - **String:** value, *the description or value of the change e.g: status :false*